siamon123/localhost-project-listing-/README.md

 # Redesign Localhost Index
 i am not a big fun, Default styling of localhost directory index page.
 So i created my own version.
-If you like me then feel free to use.
+If you like it, then feel free to use.

 #Before
 - - -